- Medical School - Ohio State University Medical Center (1987-1991)

 - Outstanding Service Award 2014, American Board of Emergency Medicine (ABEM)

-- Medical Response to Terrorism Preparedness and Clinical Practice
+- Mass Fatality Incidents in Medical Response to Terrorism Preparedness and Clinical Practice

 Conductive electrical devices: a prospective, population-based study of the medical safety of law enforcement use.